How to plan an overseas school trip

 • Speak with your school's senior leadership team to get early approval

-Short on time, need some ideas?
+Short on time, need ideas?

 Preferred Date: